Annual Award Banquet

 to honor as Horticulturist of the Year (HOTY), and hold an Award Banquet in his/her honor.
 Our big social event of the year is set in one of our local botanical gardens, so guests can enjoy a lovely summer evening surrounded by plants and friends.
 The HOTY banquet also includes our annual Silent Auction, where guests have the chance to bid on hand-picked horticultural treasures gathered throughout the year.

-at the Los Angeles County Arboretum and Botanic Garden
+in Ayres Hall at the Los Angeles County Arboretum and Botanical Gardens in Arcadia.